nathanpainchaud/lightning-hydra-template/README.md

-├── .env.example              <- Example of file for storing private environment variables ├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── .project-root             <- File for inferring the position of project root directory ├── pyproject.toml            <- Project management and tools configuration ├── README.md
+├── .env.example              <- Example of file for storing private environment variables ├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── pyproject.toml            <- Project management and tools configuration (also used to infer project root directory) ├── README.md
 └── uv.lock                   <- Lock file specifying the exact versions of dependencies in uv environment
 ```